 Choral will be offered as a full year option and will include students from Grade 10 - 12.
 This music program seeks to develop musical excellence in performance as a vocalist.
-This is accomplished in a choral setting although some small ensemble and solo experience may be provided.
-It will also include the study of music for singing performances.
-This course will involve:
+This is accomplished in a choral setting where opportunities for solo experience may be provided.
+The choral program is also closely affiliated with the school's Production Arts program where choral students will have the opportunity to perform in the production as an actor, singing in ensemble and solo roles.
+In this way student will have the opportunity to perform at different times of the school year in school and community settings.
+Components of this course include:

-- a) Musical Dictation

-- b) Reading music for singing

-- c) Participation/practice for singing
+a) Musical Dictation b) Reading music for singing c) Participation/practice for singing